torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 The "io" controller regulates the distribution of IO resources.
-This controller implements both weight based and absolute bandwidth or IOPS limit distribution; however, weight based distribution is available only if cfq-iosched is in use and neither scheme is available for blk-mq devices.
+This controller implements both weight based and absolute bandwidth or IOPS limit distribution.
+Absolute BPS and IOPS limits are enforced by blk-throttle and apply to all devices, while weight based proportional distribution is provided by the iocost cost model controller (CONFIG_BLK_CGROUP_IOCOST) and, when the BFQ I/O scheduler is in use for a device, by BFQ's own cgroup support.
+Latency-based protection (CONFIG_BLK_CGROUP_IOLATENCY) and I/O priority assignment (CONFIG_BLK_CGROUP_IOPRIO) are also available.

 IO Interface Files